 If you practice taking a step back to look at your surroundings without judgment, you can appreciate the little things in life that are worth living for.

 Take a moment each day to consider what a blessing your wild little creations are, and remind yourself how lucky you are to have them in your life.

 It makes all the effort worth it.

 Nobody ever said parenting was easy, but sometimes it feels like you’ve accidentally tripped the difficulty switch to max.
-Pat yourself on the back for all the hard work you’ve done, and try not to burn out this summer!
+Pat yourself on the back for all the hard work you’ve done.
+Find some work-life balance, and avoid parental burnout this summer!

 Reach out when you have questions on how to use Speech Blubs to improve speech at home!